 Wonderful 15th-c inn with lots of history, character bars, real ales, enjoyable food and big garden; bedrooms

-This ancient place is just the spot to unwind after the busy A30.
-First licensed in 1477, it was built to combat the pagan power of the Neolithic standing stone that still forms part of the wall in the room behind the bar (there are actually 20 feet of stone below the floor).
-The heavily beamed and partly panelled front bar has elegant mullioned windows and Stuart fireplaces, all sorts of chairs and built-in wall seats with scatter cushions around low oak tables on bare floorboards, and bar stools against the counter where friendly staff serve Exeter 'fraidNot, Hunters Crispy Pig, a Red Rock beer named for the pub and a guest from Dartmoor on handpump; also, seven wines by the glass, 65 malt whiskies, 25 ports and three farm ciders.
-A small room has beams, wheelback chairs around polished tables, decorative plates and another open fire.
-The imposing curved stone steps lead up to the four-acre garden where there are plenty of seats and fine views; there are also seats under parasols out in front.
-Some of the bedrooms have four-poster beds.
-Charles Dickens, snowed up one winter, wrote a lot of Pickwick Papers here.
-You can walk straight from the door onto the moor and they provide details of walking tours.
+This historic inn, first licensed in 1477, is full of stories and packed with character.
+It was originally a Benedictine monastery built to combat the pagan power of the Neolithic standing stone that still forms part of the wall in the room behind the bar (there's actually 20 feet of stone below the floor).
+The heavily beamed and partly panelled front bar has elegant mullioned windows and Stuart fireplaces, all sorts of chairs and built-in wall seats with scatter cushions around low oak tables on bare floorboards, and bar stools against the counter.
+The friendly staff serve Merry Monk (named for them from Dartmoor), Dartmoor Jail Ale and Teignworthy Gun Dog on handpump; also, seven wines by the glass, 70 malt whiskies, 25 ports, local mead and three farm ciders.
+A small room is equipped with beams, wheelback chairs around polished tables, decorative plates and another open fire.
+Imposing curved stone steps lead up to the four-acre garden, which has plenty of seats and fine views; there are more tables under parasols out in front.
+Some of the bedrooms have four-poster beds; Charles Dickens, snowed up one winter, wrote a lot of The Pickwick Papers here.
+This makes a good stop if you're travelling on the busy A30.
+You can also walk straight from the door on to Dartmoor and they provide details of walking tours.